-Johnny Depp Surprises Disneyland Guests As Captain Jack Sparrow In Pirates Of The Caribbean Ride (Video)
+Johnny Depp Surprises Disneyland Guests As Captain Jack Sparrow In Pirates Of The Caribbean Ride [Video]

 “Everyone was surprised, shocked and excited to see him.
 He acted exactly like his character in the movies.”

 It appears as if he decided to have a little fun in Disneyland after filming ended for the day, but he didn’t feel like riding the rides.
-No, Depp wanted to be in the rides and there was no better home for him that afternoon than Pirates of the Caribbean in New Orleans Square.
+No, Depp wanted to be on the rides and there was no better home for him that afternoon than Pirates of the Caribbean in New Orleans Square.

 Depp will soon be heading to the new Shanghai Disney Resort in China on May 11, 2017, as that is where the world premiere of Pirates of the Caribbean: Dead Men Tell No Tales will take place.